ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

             "service": "_sip",
             "protocol": "udp"
         }

-   `-j, --json-file`   A file contains input JSON data.

    `-i, --instance INSTANCE_NAME`   Instance name.
-If the name is not set, the context instance specified by `ibmcloud dns instance-set` is used.
+If the name is not set, the context instance specified by `ibmcloud dns instance-target` is used.

    `--output FORMAT`     Specify output format, only JSON is supported.

-### Get resource record
+### Get resource records
 {: #get-resource-record}

 **NAME**